openprocurement/openprocurement.auctions.appraisal/docs/source/overview.rst

 Overview
 ========

-openprocurement.auctions.appraisal contains documentaion concerning the type of Small Scale Privatization auctions.
+openprocurement.auctions.appraisal іncludes auction insider documentation.

-The procedure to be used is **sellout.insider** which states for privatization's objects.
+The procedure to be used is **appraisal.insider**.

 Features
 --------